-Senegal, officially the Republic of Senegal, is a country located in West Africa.
+Senegal, officially the Republic of Senegal, is a country in West Africa.
+It occupies an area of 196,722 square km.
+Dakar is its capital and largest city.
+French is the official language of Senegal.
+Its official currency is West African CFA franc (XOF).
+Its five bordering countries are Gambia, Guinea, Guinea-Bissau, Mali, and Mauritania.
+Senegal also shares a maritime border with Cape Verde.
 The country is known for its vibrant, colorful and elegant life.
-With these 39 facts about Senegal; let’s explore more about its: history, culture, traditions, people, economy, tourism, the Senegal River and more…
+With these 39 facts about Senegal; let’s explore more about its: history, culture, traditions, people, economy, tourism, the Senegal River and more.

 Facts about Senegal’s history